Ipoh White Coffee at Wah Nam Cafe

 Conclusion

-For the many times I visit Ipoh each year, I always make it a point to explore the incredible variety of local hawker food here.
+Each time I visit Ipoh, I always make a point of exploring the incredible variety of local hawker food here.
 My visit during the Chinese New Year of 2011 proved to be a gem of a find with the excellent Ipoh White Coffee at Wah Nam Cafe.
 This place is also off the main tourist radar.

 Share this content: